- Pete Croswell - Fall 1, 2023 (Aug - Oct)

 Welcome to GEOG 871

 I'm David DiBiase.
 It's a privilege to serve as your instructor.
 My goal is to support your learning with timely feedback and advice.
 I will monitor the course every day (except as noted), and respond to your messages and assignments as promptly as I can.
 I realize that adult learners have commitments to family, work, and community, so I will be as flexible as possible about your progress while keeping you on track to complete the course successfully and on schedule.

 By way of background, I have bachelor's and master's degrees in cartography from the University of Wisconsin-Madison.
 I led the effort to establish the Penn State Online Certificate and Master's degree programs in 1999 and 2003, and I have over 20 years of experience teaching online.
 In 2012 I led the working group that published the Geospatial Management Competency Model for the U.S. Department of Labor.
 I served Esri's Education Industry Sector Director from 2011-2019.
 I'm now a semi-retired, part-time instructor for Penn State.

-On the home front, my immediate family consists of wife Valerie and our dog Teo and cat Popo.
-Val is a Nurse Practitioner and former Air Force flight nurse, who is currently working toward her Doctorate in Nursing Practices.
+On the home front, my immediate family consists of wife Valerie and our dogs Teo and Sasha.
+Val is a Nurse Practitioner and former Air Force flight nurse, who completed her Doctoral program in Nursing Practices in 2022.
 We live in the foothills of the San Bernardino mountains, about 75 miles east of LA.
-I like hiking with Teo, classic jazz music, and good wine - and getting to know our outstanding students!
+I like hiking with the dogs, classic jazz music, tending my vineyard, and good wine - and getting to know our outstanding students!